Tantrisse/Factorio-mods-manager/README.md

 ```bash
 git clone git@github.com:Tantriss/Factorio-mod-manager.git /opt/factorio-mod-manager
 ```

-I recommand you to use the same user your Factorio server has been started with, as the mods downloaded by this script will belong to this user.

 This script has been tested (only on Debian) with Python 2.7 and 3.5 using a single non-standard library, [Requests](http://requests.readthedocs.org/en/latest/).